 Every Christmas Eve, my son and I bake cookies.
-We bake gingerbread men, cinnamon molasses cookies, or mint chocolate cookies.
 This year we baked sprouted spelt cookies shaped like little snowmen.
 We glazed them with a bit of powdered sugar and hot water, dusted them with sprinkles, and dotted their little ragged forms with currants.

 It's a sweet time for us.
 We set things aside, chat, and work patiently through cutting out cookies, baking, frosting, decorating.
 The cookies are lovely and imperfect altogether - a missing hand, an oddly uneven dab of frosting, an asymmetrical smile.
 But tonight's not about picture-perfect snowmen to parade on the blog.
 It's about time spent together, laughing, playing, and waiting for Santa.